Aniketikhar/ReactJs-RecipeHub/README.md

 ## Features

-- Search for recipes by name
-- View recipe details, including ingredients, steps, and a YouTube video (if available)
+- **Guided Tour:** Introduces users to key features and navigation using Shepherd.js.
-- Toggle between light and dark themes using a checkbox
+- **Light and Dark Theme:** Toggle between light and dark themes for a personalized experience.
-- Responsive design
+- **Recipe Search:** Easily search for recipes using the search bar.
+- **Recipe Categories:** Browse recipes by categories such as Desserts, Main Courses, Appetizers, and more.
+- **Popular Categories:** Highlighted popular categories for quick access.
+- **Recipe Details:** Detailed view of each recipe with ingredients and instructions.

+App is Live Here

+## App Preview ScreenShots:

+    home page : public\assets\first-img.png

 ## Getting Started